CookieSource/wikijs/installation/features.md

 -->
 ## Kernel selection
 *Main page: [customization/kernelcomparison](/en/customization/kernelcomparison)*
-We allow you to select your preferred kernel during installation.
+We soffer the following kernels during installation.
+If you're not sure what you're doing, the default is fine.
+It can be switched later.
 1. [Linux kernel](https://kernel.org) (The default kernel)
 2. [LTS kernel](https://kernel.org) (Long time support release of the default kernel)
 3. [Zen kernel](https://github.com/zen-kernel/zen-kernel) (Kernel for extra performance)